Best Banks for Nonprofits: Bank Accounts, Credit Lines, Loans, Mortgages

 Financing Solutions’ Nonprofit Line of Credit is popular because it is much easier to get in place than a line of credit from a bank and in many cases it is less expensive.
 Unlike a bank that will charge a yearly or monthly maintenance fee, Financing Solutions Line of Credit costs nothing to set up, nothing when not being used, and is inexpensive when needed.

-The credit line from FS requires no collateral and no personal guarantees.
+The credit line from Financing Solutions requires no collateral and no personal guarantees.
 You can get an answer after filling out an online 2-minute application which requires no credit check.

 Financing Solution can offer a nonprofit line of credit like this instead of a bank because Financing Solutions is funded not through government and depositors funds but through private investors.
-FS has been working with nonprofits since 2012.
+Financing Solutions has been working with nonprofits since 2012 and hosts the popular Nonprofit MBA Podcast.

 What is the Best Bank Account for Nonprofits to Conduct Day to Day Business?